Resources

 GMV (Gross Merchandise Value)

-Gross Merchandise Value (GMV) is the total sales dollar value of all goods sold through an e-commerce platform or marketplace over a specific time period, before deducting any fees, expenses, discounts, or returns.
+GMV is the total sales dollar value of all goods sold through a platform over a period, before deducting fees or returns.

 H